 It’s not enough to know what you’re going to be selling — you need to know who you’re going to be selling it to.
-Put another way, it’s really important to be crystal clear about who will buy from you.
+It’s really important to be crystal clear about who will buy from you.
 To assist you with selling your offering, and especially to get immediate take-up, it’s a HUGE help to sell to your pre-existing business contacts.
-They already know who you are (given your brand and reputation), they’re more likely to say yes and be early adopters, and you can ask them for testimonials or referrals once you’ve worked with them.
+They already know who you are, they’re more likely to say yes and be early adopters, and you can ask them for testimonials or referrals once you’ve worked with them.

 Of course, at the time I wasn’t doing these things because I wanted to convert these relationships into future clients — I had no idea that I would one day launch a business of my own.
-I was just being my authentic self, genuinely getting to know people, and having them get to know me.
-But because I was both active in my profession and sharing my authentic self, I was building a strong brand—and I can see now that this led directly to people buying my offerings later on.
+I was just being my Authentic Self, genuinely getting to know people, and having them get to know me.
+But because I was both active in my profession and sharing my Authentic Self, I was building a strong brand, which led directly to people buying my offerings later on.

 Execution is about taking the decisions you’ve made and putting them into effect.
 It means rolling up your sleeves, getting your hands dirty, and doing the actual work.
 It means creating the slide deck or pitch presentation, organizing the event, building the website, creating the outreach list, following up on the emails religiously, and taking out the garbage.

-I’m grateful that I focused on both strategy and execution, especially early on.
-It was just me and my laptop for a year before I hired my first part-time team member.
-This amounted to countless hours going it alone, doing literally every aspect of the work myself.
+I focused on both strategy and execution, especially early on.
+It was just me and my laptop for a year before I hired my first team member.
+This amounted to countless hours doing it alone, doing literally every aspect of the work myself.
 But after building the right foundation on my own, I now have a full team to help me with both strategy and execution — all of which is key to scaling my business.